Frequently Asked Questions: 2017 Best Graduate Schools Rankings

 12. What are "output" measures of academic quality?

 Output measures of academic quality are measures we use to gauge how well an institution succeeds in its mission of preparing its graduates for professional life.
-These measures include job placement rates for law school and MBA graduates, starting salaries for MBA program graduates, and bar passage rates for law school graduates.
+These measures include job placement rates for law school and business school graduates, starting salaries for MBA program graduates, and bar passage and job placement rates for law school graduates.

 13. What does it mean when schools are tied?